OpenBMB/ToolBench/README.md

 ## Data

 👐ToolBench is intended solely for research and educational purposes and should not be construed as reflecting the opinions or views of the creators, owners, or contributors of this dataset.
-It is distributed under [CC BY NC 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/).
+It is distributed under Apache License 2.0.
 Below is the statistics of the data :

 | Tool Nums | API Nums | Instance Nums | Real API Call | Reasoning Traces |
 |-----------|----------|---------------|---------------|------------------|